exceptionless/Website/content/news/2015/2015-05-27-javascript-client-demo-exceptionless.md

 We're getting closer and closer to version 1.0 of our <a title="Exceptionless JavaScript Client" href="/javascript-client-available-for-preview-testing/" target="_blank">JavaScript client</a>, and we wanted to give everyone a demo of installation, configuration, and usage.

 If you're using Node.js, make sure to check out last week's blog post for <a title="Exceptionless Node.js Demo" href="/exceptionless-node-js-javascript-client-demo/" target="_blank">Node specific examples</a>.
-Otherwise, continue reading for Javascript examples.
+Otherwise, continue reading for JavaScript examples.

 As you read and begin playing with the Exceptionless JavaScript client, please make note of any feedback, bugs, etc, and <a title="Exceptionless.JavaScript GitHub Repo" href="https://github.com/exceptionless/Exceptionless.javascript/issues" target="_blank">submit a GitHub issue</a> so we can fast track version 1.0 - we surely appreciate it!